-The J57HA is part of the Rudolph Research line of Laboratory Refractometers.
-The Rudolph J57HA refractometer was designed to meet the unique needs of food quality testing where the automatic refractometer is viewed as a quality control (QC) tool rather than a laboratory instrument.
+The J57HA is part of the Rudolph Research Refractometer Product Line The Rudolph J57HA refractometer was designed to meet the unique needs of food quality testing where the automatic refractometer is viewed as a quality control (QC) tool rather than a laboratory instrument.
 A single flat measurement surface, automatic electronic temperature control, and one button measurement capability make it perfect for heavy use food industry applications, where fast, automatic, and accurate Brix readings are required.

 Automatic Measuring System

 The Rudolph J57HA features a fully automatic measuring system.
 The operator simply places the sample on the prism, presses a button and the results are displayed on 7.5cm x 10cm back lit LCD.
 There are no shadow lines to match and there is no eyepiece requiring operator determination or manual adjustment.